freenas/freenas-docs/userguide/tn_options.rst

 Guide
 -----

-The :guilabel:`Guide` icon, the second icon from the left in the top menubar, provides links to both HTML (web) and PDF versions of the
-%brand% User Guide (this documentation).
+The :guilabel:`Guide` icon, the second icon in the top menubar, provides links to both HTML (web) and PDF versions of the %brand% User Guide (this documentation).

 Both links are to local copies of the User Guide.
 No network connection is required.